yibie/org-include-inline/README.md

 - `org-include-inline-toggle-visibility` - Toggle visibility of all inline content
 - `org-include-inline-insert-file` - Insert a directive to include an entire file
 - `org-include-inline-insert-from-lines` - Insert a directive to include specific lines
+- `org-include-inline-insert-as-block` - Insert a directive to include a file as a block
+- `org-include-inline-insert-named-block` - Insert a directive to include a named block from an Org file
+- `org-include-inline-insert-headline` - Insert a directive to include a headline/subtree from an Org file

 ## Customization